 Like other claims of discrimination brought under Title VII, an employer will be found to have discriminated on the basis of pregnancy if an employee’s pregnancy, childbirth, or related medical condition was “all or part of the motivation for an employment decision.”

-A member of the firm's Bloomfield Hills office, Courtney L. Nichols serves as Co-Leader of Plunkett Cooney's Labor and Employment Law Practice Group.
+A member of the firm's Bloomfield Hills office, Courtney L. Nichols serves as the firm's Special Litigation Department Leader.

-Ms. Nichols focuses her litigation practice in the area of employment law ...
+Ms. Nichols focuses her litigation practice in the area of employment law, including discrimination ...

 Add a comment